 In mild-weather or when I plan to do a short hike where I’ll be working hard, I often wear winter tights for snowshoeing.
 I like ones with a fleece lining and wind resistant outer fabric.
 I keep a pair of rain pants or an insulated skirt in my backpack in case it gets cold.
 (More on those below.)

-Lined tights I Recommend: I have an older pair MEC Flyer Tights that I wear a lot.
-They’re actually designed for winter biking (and I do wear them for that as well).
+I have an older pair of discontinued winter biking tights that I wear for snowshoeing and winter hiking.
 They have a cozy fleece lining and windproof panels on the front only, since they’re designed for biking.
-Check price: MEC

 READ NEXT: 18 Best Hiking Leggings

-Softshell Pants I Recommend: I have an old pair of MEC softshell pants.
+I have an old pair version of the MEC Tobo soft shell pants.
 They breathe well but still block the wind.
 They also shed snow but won’t stand up to heavy rain.
-The pair I have are discontinued but have been replaced by the MEC Tobo Softshell Pants.
-Check prices: MEC

 Many people (including me) like to wear waterproof breathable rain pants over their base layer for winter hiking and snowshoeing.
 They are windproof so they’ll retain body heat.
-This means you might get overheated in them so get ones with leg vents if you run hot.
+This means you might get overheated in them, so get ones with zippered leg vents if you run hot.

 The bonus is that you can use them as rain pants at other times of the year so you don’t have to buy a dedicated pair of winter pants.

-Rain Pants I Recommend: I like the MEC Hydrofoil Stretch Pants since they have 3/4 length zips for easy on/off.
+I have the MEC Hydrofoil Stretch Pants.
+I love them since they have 3/4 length zips for easy on/off.
 I’ve worn them on countless summer backpacking trips and winter hikes.
-Check prices: MEC
+I also love that the fabric stretches a little so they are more comfortable.

 Insulated Ski Pants